attack68/rateslib/docs/source/z_bondbasis.rst

         with option_context("display.float_format", lambda x: '%.6f' % x):
             print(gamma)

+.. raw:: html

+   <div class="clear"></div>

-The above *Curve* and *Solver* is not completely useful for a bond futures.
+The above *Curve* and *Solver* is not completely useful for a bond future, however.
-An important part of its pricing is the repo rate, so we extend the *Curve* and *Solver* to have this relevant pricing component.
+An important part of its pricing is the repo rate until delivery, so we extend the *Curve* and *Solver* to have this relevant pricing component.

 .. ipython:: python